 After the directories are created, NetBackup creates log files in the directory that is associated with each process.
-A debug log file is created when the process begins.
-Each log file grows to a certain size before the NetBackup process closes it and creates a new log file.
+A debug log file is created when the process

-See "File name format for legacy logging" on page 46.
+See "File name format for legacy logging" on page 42.

 To enable debug logging for the NetBackup Status Collection Daemon (vmscd), create the following directory before you start nbemm.